AirPower (Apple): Hardware

 The AirPower concept was based on the Qi standard.
 Apple had intended for it to be capable of charging multiple devices simultaneously, a feature not supported by the Qi standard, though Apple was working towards incorporating it.
-Apple's intention was that an iPhone being charged would display on its lock screen the charging percentage of other devices being charged, such as AirPods and their charging case which do not have a display.
+Apple intended for a locked iPhone, charging on AirPower, to concurrently display the charge levels of other Apple devices charging wirelessly within close proximity.
+This is because devices such as AirPods do not have granular charge status indicators as they lack a display.

 Devices would not need to be carefully aligned on the charging mat due to the presence of over twenty charging coils, which could charge a device regardless of exact position.
-However, these charging coils in close proximity ran too hot, requiring the charging mat to require power management.
+However, these charging coils in close proximity ran too hot, requiring power management for the charging mat.
 The overheating has been one of the reasons attributed to the product's development issues and eventual cancellation.

 Compatibility

 AirPower was intended to be compatible with the following devices: